 Maybe you’re tired of thinking but too bad I am not tired of typing.

 Street harassment—excuse my French—is no fucking joke and it just doesn’t happen in the streets.
 It happens any and everywhere and men will follow you any and everywhere.
 Catcalling is not cute; it’s borderline harassment and an issue our society continuously brushes under the rug.
-In a study by Stop Street Harassment, 65 percent of women experienced at least one type of street harassment in her lifetime.
+In a study by Stop Street Harassment, 65 percent of women experience at least one type of street harassment in her lifetime.

 Men will use their societal constructed superiority to overpower women and because we don’t talk about it enough, as women our lives are dictated by the opposite sex.
 Men need to know even down to the small things we change to avoid harassment.
 If there’s a male or males on one side of the street, we walk across the street.
 They could very much so not even be concerned with us, but past experiences have shown us it’s best to keep distance.
 You shouldn’t have to stand in front of your closet and decide to not wear an item of clothing in fear of street harassment.